Antioxidant Chewing Gum?

 Antioxidant gum is an entry into the $19 billion functional food market.
 A segment called “functional gums” represented sales of some $600 million per year in 2004, the last year for which I found figures.
 I also saw that energy gums and appetite-suppressing gums appear to be the products expected to be the big winners in this new and expanding market.

 As a guideline, I wouldn’t depend on chewing gum for the antioxidants you need.
 Fruits and vegetables offer you far more vitamins and minerals overall, as well as fiber.
 For optimal health, you need the mix of beta carotene you get from orange and yellow fruits and vegetables, the lycopene from tomatoes, watermelon, papaya and pink grapefruit, the anthocyanins from blueberries and other blue and purple fruits and vegetables, and the lutein, zeaxanthin and carotenoids in carrots and leafy greens.
 Green tea provides important antioxidants, but it’s only part of the whole picture, and chewing gum doesn’t offer any real advantage over drinking green tea as a refreshing beverage.
-If you don’t like the taste of green tea, add some citrus juice to it – in 2007, a Purdue University study found that adding lemon, lime, orange or grapefruit juice to green tea significantly boosts bioavailability of catechins, the antioxidants in green tea.
+If you’re not fond of the taste of green tea, a key component of an anti-inflammatory diet and beneficial for healthy aging, try adding some citrus juice to it.
+A 2007 Purdue University study discovered that incorporating lemon, lime, orange, or grapefruit juice into green tea significantly enhances the bioavailability of catechins, the powerful antioxidants in green tea, which are vital for promoting health and longevity.

 Andrew Weil, M.D.